jasher4994/judgesync/CONTRIBUTING.md

 ## 📬 Pull Requests

-- Fill out the PR template (if present) and describe *why* the change is needed.
+- Fill out the PR template and describe *why* the change is needed.
 - Reference related issues using “Closes #123”.
 - Include test results in the PR description (copy the relevant command outputs).
 - Keep PRs focused—prefer several small PRs over one large one.